Bonython, Australian Capital Territory: Changes

 In 2007, the final release of residential land in Bonython began with the development of West Bonython, between the northern shore of Stranger Pond and Athllon Drive.
 The development was undertaken by the ACT Land Development Agency - this estate was initially promoted as 'Brindabellas', but that label was quietly dropped and the area is now simply part of Bonython.
 By June 2010, only one block of land had yet to be built on - this was one of the first blocks sold.
 Construction started on the "Montana" townhouse complex in December 2010 and the townhouses are now fully occupied.

 An additional 800 residences were constructed between 2007 and 2010, comprising a mixture of apartments, units, courtyard homes and standalone residences.

 Lower Stranger Pond was lengthened so that the eastern end now continues almost to Barr Smith Avenue.

 Bonython is now a well established inner suburb of Tuggeranong, with mature trees.
 Improvements continue with bus shelters being erected on various main roads, and improved traffic safety features.
-The western side of Barr Smith Avenue was, for 20 years, without a footpath but is now mostly connected (the only exception being a small stretch of grassy land between Derrington Crescent and Ebenezer Street, which the ACT Government has apparently prioritised for completion but as of 2017 failed to deliver on).
+The western side of Barr Smith Avenue was, for 20 years, without a footpath but is now mostly connected.
 The opening of the Caroline Chisholm Centre in March 2008 at Greenway has heightened the suburb's appeal as a residential location.